kocsismate/templater/README.md

 ##Tag injection:

 You can inject your own searched and replacement tags to Templater.
-You have to add a "name_of_the_project".php file to the "temp" directory which returns an array.
+You have to add a {name_of_the_project}-injection.php file to the "temp" directory which returns an array.
 An example is:

 ```php
 return array(